Luxury Garden Route Vacations

 Plettenberg Bay – or ‘Plett’ to the locals – has long been attracting the stylish South African set who reside there in the summer.
 Its sheltered coves, craggy mountains, wide, white beaches, and biodiverse forests have charmed visitors since Portuguese settlers first arrived in 1488.
 And with a temperate climate, empty beaches, and azure waters it's not hard to see what makes Plett such an amazing stop on Garden Route itineraries.

 Who should visit?
-Plettenberg Bay will appeal to solo travellers and young couples who want to live like a local for a few days and soak up the buzz of the town.
+Plettenberg Bay will appeal to solo travelers and young couples who want to live like a local for a few days and soak up the buzz of the town.

 Other Notable Destinations